maldex/pyVmCtrl/README.md

 # Automated VMware ESX and ESXi Guest VM creation
 ## about

-This scripts allowes very basic operations of Guest-VMs on a ESX(i) Host (5.5?) like creating or deleting Virtual Machine Guests.
-See --help for more information.
+This scripts allowes very basic operations of Guest-VMs on a ESXi like creating or deleting Virtual Machine Guests thorugh a simple shell-command.
+It exposes a simplfied interface to python's [pysphere](https://pypi.python.org/pypi/pysphere) module.

+So far tested and working against ESXi 5.1, 5.5 and 6.5.
+With vCenter, you still need to target the actual host, not the vcenter.

 ## requirements
 Python(2.7isch) and PySphere (pip install pysphere)